Oloruntosinkehinde/edumanage/api/README.md

 ## Database Setup

-1. Create a database named `Tophill Portal` in your MySQL server
+1. Create a database named `edumanage` in your MySQL server
 2. Import the database schema from `../php/schema/mysql-schema.sql`

 ## Available Scripts